WebComponentsGuide/webcomponents.guide/learn/components/defining-a-component.md

 ## Customized Built-in Elements

-"Customized Built-in" elements are extensions to the browsers existing built-in elements.
-For example if you wanted to make a button extends the normal behaviours, you can customise it with a customized built-in.
-Instead of making up your own tag name, you'll use the same tag as the built-in you're targeting.
-Your class will also have to extend from the existing built-in's class.
-To extend the `<button>` element, your class will need to `extends HTMLButtonElement`.
-When you call `customElements.define` you will need to tell it that you're extending a built in tag:
+_Customized Built-in_ elements are extensions to the browsers existing _built-in_ elements.
+For example if you wanted to make a button extends the normal behaviours, you can customise it with a _Customized Built-in_.
+Instead of making up your own tag name, you'll use the same tag as the _built-in_ you're targeting.
+Your class will also have to extend from the existing _built-in's_ class.
+For example extending the `<button>` element means your class will need to `extends HTMLButtonElement`.
+When you call `customElements.define` you will need to tell it that you're extending a _built-in_ tag:

 ```js
 customElements.define(